Frontier Town state campground to be "Gateway to the Adirondacks" - RV Travel

 The new state campground, at the southern edge of the Adirondack High Peaks off Northway exit 29, will include campsites for horseback riders, RVers, and traditional tent campers.
 In time, it will also include access to miles of horseback trails and connect through other trails to the nearby Boreas Ponds tract and the High Peaks Wilderness.

-Before cutting a ribbon on the project’s first construction phase – establishing the campground’s central infrastructure, a series of equestrian campsites and the day-use areas – state Department of Enviornmental Conservation Commissioner Basil Seggos said the new campground will serve as a hub for visitors to the increasingly popular Adirondack High Peaks areas.
+Before cutting a ribbon on the project’s first construction phase – establishing the campground’s central infrastructure, a series of equestrian campsites and the day-use areas – state Department of Environmental Conservation Commissioner Basil Seggos said the new campground will serve as a hub for visitors to the increasingly popular Adirondack High Peaks areas.

 “This is our Yosemite, this is our Grand Canyon, this is our Yellowstone,” Seggos said of the Adirondacks.